Plant Health Problems

-Crop rotation: it is helpful to purposefully alternate the crop species or closely related plants grown in a specific area, especially when the disease agent is soilborne.
+Crop rotation: it is helpful to alternate the crop species or closely related plants grown in a specific area, especially when the disease agent is soilborne.

 c.
-Plant care
+Plant Care

 Fertilizing: appropriately timed applications to maximize plant growth and vigor and to avoid plant stress due to deficiencies or toxicities.

-Mulching (summer mulch): properly applied mulch helps with weed control, soil temperature moderation, soil moisture retention, and spread of disease; summer mulches should not be applied too thick or too close to the stem or crowns of plants.
+Mulching (summer mulch): properly applied mulch helps with weed control, soil temperature moderation, soil moisture retention, and spread of disease; summer mulches should not be applied too thick or too close to the stems or crowns of plants.

 Winter Protection: winter mulches, physical barriers, and applications of anti-transpirants or anti-desiccants can be effective in protecting plants from heaving during freeze-thaw cycles and from drying winds.

-An example of cultural manipulations that help to reduce disease can be illustrated for winter injury and desiccation of rhododendron, a common problem in Connecticut.
+An example of cultural manipulations that help to reduce disease can be illustrated for winter injury and desiccation of rhododendrons, a common problem in Connecticut.
 Rhododendrons are more prone to this type of injury as well as to fungal leaf spots when they are not properly maintained or when stressed by root injury from drought.
 These problems can be minimized by maintaining an acidic soil pH, fertilizing in early spring, and watering during periods of drought and just before the ground freezes in the fall.

-Sanitation: this option for disease management focuses on minimizing the introduction of disease agents through plant selection and by eradication of diseased plants or plant parts as a means to reduce the potential for spread of biotic agents.
+Sanitation: This option for disease management focuses on minimizing the introduction of disease agents through plant selection and by eradication of diseased plants or plant parts as a means to reduce the potential for spread of biotic agents.